Prospects for property as a result of SA's rapid household growth

 "In addition," he says "we would like to see more streamlined access to the Flisp government housing subsidy for those earning between R3500 and R22 000 - and more first-time home buyers becoming aware of the multiple benefits of applying for their home loans through a reputable bond originator like BetterBond

-"Our services are free to home buyers and investors and to start with, we can help them to pre-qualify for a home loan and to work out how much they can afford to pay for their property, taking account of any deposit they have saved as well as the costs of transfer.
+"Our services are free to home buyers and investors and to start with, we can help them to pre-approve for a home loan and to work out how much they can afford to pay for their property, taking account of any deposit they have saved as well as the costs of transfer.
 Then once they have found a home to buy, we can use our multiple-lender application process to ensure that they get a bond at the very best interest rate available for their personal financial circumstances."

 This is important, says Botha, because even a relatively small difference in a home loan interest rate can make a big difference to the total cost of the property over the lifetime of the bond - and to the monthly affordability of the home loan instalment.